David Shaw-Parker Actor and Voice Artist

 Current Availability and Commitments: Monday September 15th 2014

-I am currently at home in London with no theatre commitments now that Titus Andronicus has finished its run at Shakespeare's Globe Theatre.
-I am about to record The Last Chronicle of Barsetshire by Anthony Trollope for Naxos Audio Books has finally been recorded and the entire Barsetshire hexalogy of novels are ready for release over the next year: The film Still Life which is directed by Umberto Pasolini and starring Eddie Marsan is due for release next month and I'm currently filming The Man Who Knew Infinity directed by Matt Clarke and starring Jeremy Irons and Slumdog Millionaire star Dev Patel.
-I have computer game commitments on The Last Of The Fallen and Arenas of Fate as well as ELT bookings scattered throughout this month and the next.
+I am currently at home in London with no theatre commitments and happily re-ensconced on the voice circuit now that The Last Chronicle of Barsetshire by Anthony Trollope for Naxos Audio Books has finally been recorded and the entire Barsetshire hexalogy of novels are ready for release over the next year: The film Still Life which is directed by Umberto Pasolini and starring Eddie Marsan is due for release next month and I'm currently filming The Man Who Knew Infinity directed by Matt Clarke and starring Jeremy Irons and Slumdog Millionaire star Dev Patel.
+I have computer game voice commitments on The Last Of The Fallen, Randall's Monday, Bout and Transformers and as well as ELT bookings scattered throughout this month and the next.
 Some daytime availability nonetheless.

 David Shaw-Parker trained at RADA in 1975 and began his career at the Royal Shakespeare Company in 1977 appearing in over twenty five productions between then and 1991.

 He went on to appear at The National Theatre in Oedipus Rex, The False Servant and My Fair Lady and in London's West End in Grand Hotel, The Country Wife, Acorn Antiques, Heavenly Ivy, Up n' Under, A Dead Secret, Milkwood Blues and Cyrano de Bergerac.
 His numerous television credits include Inspector Morse, Space Precinct and The Commander and his films include Steven Soderbergh's Kafka, Uberto Pasolini's Still Life and The Muppets' Christmas Carol.